lnemsick-simp/pupmod-simp-nfs/README.md

   to use a non-standard port.

   * NFSv3 heavily relies upon `rpcbind` to determine the side-band channel ports in use on the NFS nodes.
-This includes the `status` and `lockd` ports used in NSM and NLM, respectively.
+This includes the `statd` and `lockd` ports used in NSM and NLM, respectively.
-  * A unique `rpcbind` port per server is required in order for a NFS client to be able tunnel its server-specific NFS RPC requests to the appropriate server.
+  * A unique `rpcbind` port per server is required in order for a NFS client to be able tunnel its server-specific RPC requests to the appropriate server.

 Despite this limitation, this module still fully supports unencrypted NFSv3